pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 My favourite is the one at the center.
 In the next post I will put it back into Stable Diffusion to let it hallucinate variations.
 Then I will bring the best proposal into a vector editing software and add elements I liked from other proposals and my personal taste.
 [Follow](https://www.linkedin.com/in/piero-savastano-523b3016) [me](https://twitter.com/_pieroit_) on [social media](https://www.youtube.com/channel/UCD-HLhRV_4Z3sYGkgqAnIJw) if you are interested in reading my experience, and ping me if you want to start a conversation.

-It should be evident how the AI regurgitates stuff found on the web, because it is trained on that exact material.
-Nobody can say at the moment how much it copies, not even the authors of the AI themselves.
-I argue we can't even tell how much human artists copy each other.
+It should be evident how the AI regurgitates stuff found on the web, because it is trained on that [exact material](https://laion.ai/).
+Nobody can say at the moment how much it copies, not even the authors of the AI themselves. **I argue we can't even tell how much human artists copy each other**.
 Clearly this technology is going to impact the world of design, and many people will not like it... but you know, the beat goes on.

 ![image](img/Screenshot%20from%202022-08-27%2014-37-42.png)